What are the benefits of hybrid clouds and hybrid IT?

 Elasticity, scalability, and cloud bursting

 When it comes to extending on-premises environments to public clouds, a key motivation and advantage is being able to elastically use resources when needed in public clouds to meet market demand, scaling up and down.
 This is known as cloud bursting.
 Customer-facing applications, and specifically e-commerce ones, are great examples for cloud bursting, with users being able to benefit from rapid scaling at periods of high demand, such as holidays.
-Using public clouds can also contribute to easier increase of availability for its end-users due to the distributed nature of the infrastructure (geolocation zone options) that can assure performance as well as bring apps closer to its intended users.
+Using public clouds can also contribute to easier increase of availability for its end users due to the distributed nature of the infrastructure (geolocation zone options) that can assure performance as well as bring apps closer to their intended users.

 Access to innovation

 An important driver behind the formation of hybrid cloud and hybrid IT architectures is the access to public cloud services.
 Organizations have been more and more extending their on-premises environments to the public clouds in order for their development teams to benefit from platform offerings (PaaS) and reduce time to market when building applications.

 This multicloud ecosystem of services and the flexibility it offers for organizations to build and deploy application components anywhere drives the need for more and better integration and control across different environments.

 With the right operational model and tooling to control costs, hybrid clouds and hybrid IT architectures can offer cost efficiencies, especially when it comes to reducing capital expenses for infrastructure on-premises.
 Conversely, managing costs across hybrid environments can be a challenge without the right tools and process in place.